-An acute sinus infection tends to last for less than three months whereas a chronic sinus infection can last for more than three months.
+Acute sinusitis tends to last for less than three months whereas chronic sinusitis can last for more than three months.

-Above all, if you have a sinus infection that has not been resolved within three months, you should visit an EMT.
-An untreated sinus infection could cause serious, life-threatening complications to the eyes and brain.
+Above all, if you have sinusitis that has not been resolved within three months, you should visit an ENT.
+Untreated sinusitis could cause serious, life-threatening complications to the eyes and brain.